Slide 1

 For instance, the nutty and slightly sweet notes of Gouda can pair well with a variety of beverages, including cider.

 Similarly, the rich and complex flavors of aged cheddar can be expertly matched with full-bodied red wines, while the creamy, indulgent qualities of brie harmonize beautifully with a crisp sauvignon blanc or even a delicate rosé cider.
-These are some basic examples of contrasting pairing with cider.
+These are some basic examples of contrasting pairings with cider.

 Pairing Cheese with Hard Cider for a Unique Flavor Experience